mramsfjell/TTK4145-Sanntid/lift_project/README.md

 Handles all of input and outputs, eg. polling floor- and button sensors.
 ###### Lift
 Takes care of basic lift performance, driving the lift towards a specific order and stopping when reaching a wanted floor.
-###### Network Handler
+###### Node Discovery
-Performs network handling, eg. booting nodes and controlling the UDP client/server.
-We use UDP for discovery of new nodes.
+Discovers and connect to new nodes on the network and broadcast existence to the network.
 ###### Order Distribution
 Distributes orders to nodes based on a cost calculation in addition to redistributing orders given from the watchdog.
 ###### Order Server